-- After the fourth year, the vacation period will increase by two days for every five days of service.
+After the sixth year, the vacation period will increase by two days for every five years of service.

 Types of Leave in Mexico